 Has there been an increase in STDs?

-Gonorrhea has increased 27% in 2019, bringing the projected 2019 case count to a new 30 year high.
-More than 1,100 cases of gonorrhea have already been reported this year.
+Gonorrhea has increased 32% in 2019, bringing the projected 2019 case count to a new 30 year high.
+More than 1,200 cases of gonorrhea have already been reported in 2019, more than all of last year.
 Syphilis has increased significantly in the last three years and chlamydia has steadily increased in Montana for the past ten years.
 These three STDs can lead to serious complications, especially if left untreated.
 Find out where to get tested here and read more on our STD pages.

 Concerned you might have a STD, HIV or Hepatitis C?

 - Most HIV test results are available in 20 minutes.